Harsh4962/MLOps-OOPs--Tut/README.md

 # MLOps-OOPs--Tut
-This repo will cover ebd-to-end tutorial for python OOPs
+This repo will cover end-to-end tutorial for python OOPs